-If you detect or suspect the offer, solicitation, payment or receipt of bribes, kickbacks, or other unusual payments by an employee of CFC, any provider of goods or services to CFC, or any CFC member, you should report it immediately to your manager, an SVP, the Legal Services Group, or Corporate Compliance.
+If you detect or suspect the offer, solicitation, payment or receipt of bribes, kickbacks, or other unusual payments by an employee of CFC, any provider of good or services to CFC, or any CFC member, you should report it immediately to your manager, a SVP, the Legal Services Group, or Corporate Compliance.

-For more information about bribes, kickbacks or illegal payments, see the FCPAU.S.
-ForeignCorrupPracticesAcPracticen Connect.
+For more information about bribes, kickbacks or illegal payments, see the FCPA: U.S. Foreign Corrupt Practices Act Practice on Connect.